SuperioOne/pnp-react-hooks/docs/API/Interfaces/FileBufferOptions.md

 • `Optional` **keepPreviousState**: `boolean`

-Keep previous state until new request resolves rather than clearing the state as `undefined`.
+Keep previous state until new request is resolved rather than clearing the state as `undefined`.
 Default is `false`.

 ___